 1. What do you want?
 If your parents are hesitant to open up about their finances, this may be a good place to begin.
 Ask them what they want and expect for the future – financially or in general.
 Gently inquire about the legacy they want to leave, including their wishes for their home, other property and valuable possessions, as well as any charitable causes they’d like to support.
 Your parents may be reluctant to discuss these things, and might not have even thought about some of them.
 Reassure them of the value in communicating now while both parties are still able.

 2. Have you thought about long-term care?
 Perhaps the most important part of this conversation is understanding your parents’ wishes if they can no longer care for themselves physically.
-Begin by asking if they expect to live in an assisted living facility or nursing home, or if they hope to live with family under these circumstances.
+Begin by asking if they expect to live in an assisted living facility such as the assisted living in Walnut Creek, CA or nursing home, or if they hope to live with family under these circumstances.
 Be sure your own expectations and abilities are communicated if they choose the latter, or if you may need to pitch in financially to support their medical needs.
 Ensure you and your parents understand their health insurance and Medicaid benefits, and ask if they have any type of long-term care coverage.

 3. What do I need know?
 Be sure you know where your parents store their important financial and legal documents and if they have a will or written power of attorney in place.
 Ask for contact information for any financial and legal professionals they’ve worked with along the way, and confirm you have the updated contact information for extended family members whom you may need to reach in the future.